aws-amplify/docs/docs/lib/datastore/fragments/js/setup-auth-rules/20_function-auth-snippet.md

 You will need to manage the details of token refreshes in your application code yourself.

-When using Lambda authorizers with DataStore here's how you can specify a function for handling token refresh:
+Here's how you can specify a function for handling token refresh when using Lambda as an authorization mode with DataStore:

 ```js
 import { DataStore } from 'aws-amplify';